TempestHe/PPC-index/README.md

 Implementation of PPC-index

 ## Build
 Under the root directory, there are three directories `dataset`, `index` and `run_exp`.
-Our project is originally built with cython and invoked by the experiment scripts in `run_exp`.
+Our project is originally built with cython and invoked by the experimental scripts in `run_exp`.
 Recently we update the the source code and reorganize our project with cmake.
-Hence the scripts in `run_exp` is temporarily deprecated.
-In the future, we will update the source code be compatible with python and the scripts in `run_exp`.
+Hence the scripts in `run_exp` are temporarily deprecated.
+In the future, we will update the source code to be compatible with python and the scripts in `run_exp`.

 To build our project, run the following commands
 `cd index/lib`